postandcourier/infant-mortality/three-main-text.md

 “This is exciting stuff,” Westmoreland said.
 “You are in the action.
 You get to do absolutely everything.”

-If she had stayed at Greenville with its expansive hospital, she wouldn’t have been able to do obstetrics, much less C-sections, she said.
+If she had stayed in` Greenville with its expansive hospital, she wouldn’t have been able to do obstetrics, much less C-sections, she said.

-In Oconee she handles all types of medical issues, never knowing what’s coming next.
+In Oconee, she handles all types of medical issues, never knowing what’s coming next.
 “I absolutely love not knowing what’s behind the door.”

 ### Infant deaths fall in Newberry County